The 8 best digital products to sell (and where to sell them)

 These digital products can make up a store’s entire catalog or complement an existing catalog of physical goods.
 Whatever the case, it’s worth noting the different types of digital products that are sold successfully today.

 And if you’re on the hunt for fresh eCommerce business ideas, digital products may be a great starting point.
-Read on to discover the benefits of selling digital products, how and where to sell them, and which types can deliver the best results for your brand.
+Read on to discover the benefits of selling digital products, how and where to sell them, and which types or business ideas can deliver the best results for your brand.

 What is a digital product?